Methodology

 Region normalisation

-Wherever a benchmark is multi-region, the headline figure is the cross-region median.
-Per-region figures appear in Fig. 3 of each report.
+Where a benchmark is multi-region, the headline figure is the cross-region median.
+Per-region figures appear on every benchmark page.

 Significance